Testing the Significance of the Difference-in-Differences Coefficient via Doubly Randomised Inference: Introduction

-The remainder of the paper is structured as follows.
-Section~\ref{sec:did} introduces the Difference-in-Differences framework, clarifies identification and interpretation, and highlights why seemingly similar setups may yield different estimates.
-Section~\ref{prelim} reviews the theoretical foundations of randomization-based inference and its adaptation to econometric applications.
-Section~\ref{sec:methods} formalizes the proposed simulation procedure and presents its statistical properties.
-Section~\ref{sec:numerics} validates the proposed significance test and its relevancy through numerical experiments.
-Finally, section~\ref{sec:conclusions} discusses implications for applied research and outlines directions for future methodological development.
+The remainder of the paper is organised as follows.
+Section~\ref{sec:inference_lit} reviews the inference problem for the DiD estimator and the existing parametric and semi-parametric approaches.
+Section~\ref{sec:did} briefly introduces the DiD estimator and highlights the sensitivity of inference to design choices.
+Section~\ref{prelim} reviews the theoretical foundations of randomization inference.
+Section~\ref{sec:methods} formalises the proposed test and establishes its statistical properties.
+Section~\ref{sec:numerics} presents the simulation study and empirical applications with comparisons across all five methods.
+Section~\ref{sec:conclusions} discusses implications and directions for future work.